perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

     When you create a new document based on a model, it will automatically have the output channel associations defined by the model.
-If you'd like users to be able to change the associationsâsay, to assign output channels defined by the model to be optionally associated with documents based on that modelâset this directive to a true value.
+If you'd like users to be able to change the associations—say, to assign output channels defined by the model to be optionally associated with documents based on that model—set this directive to a true value.
 If, however, the added complexity of output channel associations will only confuse your users, set this directive to a false value to remove the user interface for changing